blackjackyau/http-smuggling-demo/README.md

 - It is almost impossible to perform `http headers normalization` on sensitive/builtin headers with nginx lua module, hacks have been done in order to achieve it
 #### http-smuggler-gateway
 - tries to reproduce using a Spring Gateway + Spring Boot approach
-- It is almost impossible to realise it where
+- It is almost impossible to realise where
     - Spring Gateway will throw error where filter headers have both CL and TE [link](https://github.com/spring-cloud/spring-cloud-gateway/blob/59cba504509ee807ab5c6be01ba46c20b034cd8f/spring-cloud-gateway-server/src/main/java/org/springframework/cloud/gateway/filter/NettyRoutingFilter.java#L168-L175).
     - Requires a keep alive socket connection between the two (yet to be POCed)